guangda-prosperworks/copper-sdk-html-sample/README.md

 ```

-3. Go and checkout your app!
+3. Open browser and visit https://localhost:8080, allow visit

+4. Go visit https://app.prosperworks.com and navigate to a people record!

 Notice: if served through http, the app might be blocked by Chrome.
 You might need to enable running unsafe script in copper.
 Please check the right side of the address bar.